curry-request/curry-request/README.md

 npm install -S curry-request
 ```

-This package is written in typescript, types included.
+This package is written in typescript, types are included.

 ## Usage
 Currying the main function you should be able to easily map REST APIs: